Skip to main content

 • Care: Machine washable; air dry

 The Beckham Hotel Pillows come in a package of two, at a lower price than many individual pillows we tested.
-They offered greater support for our side sleeper than other affordable pillows we tested, and were far fluffier.
+They offered greater support for our side sleepers than other affordable pillows we tested, and were far fluffier.
 Their fill feels much more similar to down than the quilt-batting sensation of other synthetic-fill pillows we tried.

 Also, unlike some others, the Beckham Hotel pillows didn’t show signs of wear from testing.
 The covers didn’t crinkle or pucker from the heated blanket, the fill bounced back nicely after being weighted overnight, and the entire pillow came out of the laundry unscathed.
 This resilience makes them the best budget choice for outfitting a guest room, for filling pillow shams as extra decor, or for folks who prefer to replace their pillows more regularly.